Omobayode6/cloud-engineering/README.md

 * $ sudo add-apt-repository <repo directory> - install app using package repository
 * apt install apache2 - Install apache
 * curl localhost - To see the server in the terminal
 Apache web service is the sutware that respon and sed the website file to our browser.

 Configuration of the Advanced Packaging Tool (APT) system repositories is stored in the /etc/apt/sources.list file and the /etc/apt/sources.list.d directory.
 A makefile contains instructions for how an application should be compiled.

+## Groups & Users
+-rw-r--r-- 1 root root 1031 Nov 18 09:22 /etc/passwd
+The first dash (-) indicates the type of file (d for directory, s for special file, and - for a regular file).
+* cat /etc/passwd - To get users and their groups
+* useradd <username> - To create user
+* useradd -m <username> - To create userwith home directory
+* useradd -g <primarygroupname> <username> - Add primary group name to user
+* groups <username> - To get the group name
+* id -gn <username> - To get the group name
+* id <username> - To get the useer and group id with the group name
+* usermod -G <groupname> <username> - Add user to another group
+* usermod -G <groupname1>,<groupname2> <username> - Add user to multiple groups

 ## SystemD
 * systemctl or systemctl list-units- list of all applications(units)
 * systemctl --failed - List failed units